 Goler: We take our social responsibilities very seriously at every level.
 One of things new people will tell you is that they are surprised by how much more intense that sense of responsibility is internally relative to how it sometimes appears externally.

-This transcript has been edited.
+This transcript has been edited for brevity.

 Image credit: Facebook